 What it Means:

-- The Account Loss Limit is calculated from your realized intraday account balance high.
-So, if you make $500 on your first trade in the $300,000 account, your account balance will be $300,500 which will make your Account Loss Limit $298,500 ($2,000 from the account balance high).
-If you were to lose $500 on the next trade your account balance will go back to $300,000, but your Account Loss Limit would remain at $298,500.
-Your minimum account balance can not fall below $298,500 for the remainder of the evaluation period.
+- If you add realized profits, the Account Loss Limit will also move to be $2,000 below your highest realized account balance.
+Your realized balance high is calculated intraday from your realized profits.
+So, if you make $500 on your first trade in the $300K account, your Account Loss Limit will trail up intraday with this new realized balance high to $3,500.
+Your minimum account balance can not fall below $1,500 for the remainder of the evaluation period.

 Why it is Important: